Skip to main content

 To test the server do the following:

-• Start it with npm run start:server.
+• Start it up.

 Try typing a prompt like so in the Visual Studio Code GitHub Copilot Chat window: